-We passed a large warning sign.
+We raced past a large warning sign.
 Nailed to a tree that was at least five metres across, it informed us in red letters that five-hundred metres ahead there was a sharp right-handed curve.
-The good news was that after it was the top of the hill and the start of the descent into Richavon.
+An arrow underneath the letters emphasised the point.
+The good news was that after we had got around it, we could start our descent down the side of the hill into Richavon.

-The sign had been put up by request from the company’s local manager, our boss.
+The sign had been put up on the orders of the company’s local manager, our boss.
 He was fed up with scraping wrecked vehicles and people from the bottom of the cliffs, mainly those who hadn’t been here that long and hadn’t got used to the road.
 Speed was just as much a killer here as it was on any other planet.
-Sometimes, I cynically wondered if the real reason wasn’t that while newcomers paid their own way to get here, their vehicles were too expensive to replace.
+Sometimes, I cynically wondered if the real reason wasn’t that while newcomers paid their own way to get here, their vehicles were expensive to replace.

 The outside of the curve was at the edge of a sheer drop and had been fenced with a load of tree trunks.
 I had helped to fell the trees and pile them between two lines of metal stakes which we had hammered deep into the rocky ground.
-The logs were painted with white arrows indicating that a turn to the right would be a good idea.
-We bounced over another gap and I saw them ahead.
+The logs were painted with black and white chevrons indicating that a turn to the right would be a good idea.
+We bounced over another dip in the surface and I saw them ahead.

-“Slow down Vanessa,” I pleaded again, she was a good driver but the road was wet from recent rain and we had already skidded a couple of times.
-Not that Vanessa would ever have admitted to losing control, it would be a controlled slide as far as she was concerned.
+“Slow down Vanessa,” I pleaded again, she was a good driver, but the road was wet from recent rain and we had already skidded a couple of times in some of the muddier sections.
+Not that Vanessa would ever have admitted to losing control, it would have been a controlled slide as far as she was concerned.

 She turned to me, brown eyes sparkling and the wind frothing her curls.
 “What’s the matter Dan?” she asked holding both my gaze and her speed. “don’t you trust me?”